Regina Harris Baiocchi: Life

-Regina Harris was the third of eight children born in Chicago, Illinois, to parents Elgie Harris Jr., and Lanzie Mozelle Belmont Harris.
+Regina A. Harris was the third of eight children born in Chicago to Elgie Harris Jr. and Lanzie Mozelle (Belmont) Harris.
 She was exposed to the arts from an early age, took guitar lessons at age nine and began composing at ten.
 She studied music in high school and church music programs, and graduated from Roosevelt University with a Bachelor of Music degree in 1978.
 She continued her studies at the Illinois Institute of Technology, Northwest University, and graduated from New York University with a certificate in public relations in 1991 and from De Paul University with a Master of Music degree in 1995.

 She married Gregory Baiocchi on July 12, 1975, and worked as a composer, writer, poet and high school teacher.
-From 1986–89, she worked as an audio quality control analyst for Telaction Corporation, and from 1989–94 as a public relations director for Catholic Theological Union in Chicago.
+From 1986 to 1989, she worked as an audio quality control analyst for Telaction Corporation, and from 1989 to 1994 as a public relations director for Catholic Theological Union in Chicago.
 After 2000, she was a lecturer at East-West University.